agatadondzik/agatadondzik.github.io/projects/k_ceoso.md

         <div class="col-sm-6 col-md-6">
             <h1 class="project-header">Project Overview.</h1>
             <p class="project-content">
-                <strong>Simplify the entire fundraising process.</strong>
+                <strong>Simplifying the entire fundraising process.</strong>
             </p>
             <p class="project-content">
                 The St Vincent the Paul Sociaty (Vinnies) CEO Sleepout is an exclusive event that brings together leaders in business, community and government.
-Participants sleep without shelter on one of the longest nights of the year to raise awareness, fundraise and help change the lives of Australians experiencing homelessness.
+Participants sleep without shelter on one of the longest nights of the year to raise awareness, fundraise, and help change the lives of Australians experiencing homelessness.
             </p>
             <p class="project-content">
                 The event has become a great success over the past few years and has established itself as one of the most iconic fundraising events in Australia raising over 5.6 million dollars for people experiencing homelessness last year.